mnemnion/orb/doc/md/walk/path.md

 -  Stringy.  ``tostring`` gives us the literal string rep of the Path, __concat works (but immutably), and so on.

+Paths are going to be heavily re-used and extended, first by Directories and Files, and then we'll want to take a pass a making them grammatical and extending their properties to the URI class.

 ## Fields